The Venture Maker Approach

 We Hand Off a System, Not a Document

-The engagement ends when your team can build without us.
+The engagement ends when your team can build without me.
 That means every architectural decision, every coding standard, every data model is captured in documents your engineers reference daily — not a PDF collecting dust in Google Drive.
-We walk your team through the system, answer their questions, and make sure the handoff is real.

 arrow_forward